kevin-rn/Algorithm-Design/Challenges/Canyon Crossing.md

 #### Input

-    A single line containing three integers: 1≤R≤1000

-and
-1≤C≤1000, the size of the map, and 0≤K≤R−1
-,
-the number of bridges you can build.
+- A single line containing three integers: 1≤R≤1000 and 1≤C≤1000, the size of the map, and 0≤K≤R−1, the number of bridges you can build.
-This is followed by R
-lines each containing C integers.
-The j-th integer on the i-th line corresponds to the height 0≤Hi,j≤109 of the canyon at point (i,j)

-    .
-The first line
-    corresponds to the northern edge of the canyon, the last line to the southern edge.
+- This is followed by R lines each containing C integers.
+The j-th integer on the i-th line corresponds to the height 0≤Hi,j≤109 of the canyon at point (i,j).
+The first line corresponds to the northern edge of the canyon, the last line to the southern edge.

 #### Output